Symptoms Of Bad O2 Sensor: How To Know?

 The O2 sensor determines whether the mixture of fuel and air is too rich, having deficient oxygen or having too much oxygen.
 In case of any condition, it sends the signal to the engine control unit so it can be adjusted to normal.

-To let the ECU know about the oxygen proportion, a working O2 sensor should be there.
-A failed O2 sensor always cause damages to the emission system and hence takes down the overall performance.
+A failed O2 sensor always causes damage to the emission system and hence takes down the overall performance.
 Get to know the symptoms that depict a bad O2 sensor so you can take further action-

 1. Have A Glance Over Check Engine Light

 Get to the engine management system where the screen illuminates for any malfunction.
 If there is Check Engine Light icon blinking, it is one of the symptoms of bad O2 sensor.
-It is the simplest way to get to know that you need to visit a professional and have the sensor repaired or replaced.

-However, the light pops up for different malfunctioning and not just for showing the status of O2 sensor.
+However, the light pops up for different malfunctioning and not just for showing the status of the O2 sensor.
 Still, it is a sign that there is a need to take the car to the repair shop.
-So next time, you get dubious about what does a car do when the oxygen sensor is bad, have a look at the Check Engine Light.

 symptoms of bad O2 sensor to know about now

-It is a sign that there is a need to take the car to the repair shop (Photo Source: auto.today)
+It is a sign that there is a need to take the car to the repair shop.
+(Photo Source: auto.today)

 SEE MORE: